Unlocking Education for Children and Young People with Vision Impairment: Call to Action for Local Authorities

 A woman helping a young girl with reading braille

 The RNIB Freedom of Information Report shows that 100% of local authorities are aware of the CFVI, and the majority of Vision Support Teams in authorities use both the criteria and resources in assessment, planning and reports.
-However, there is still work to be done to ensure the framework is easily accessed and used by blind and partially sighted children and young people, their parents / carers and mainstream teaching professionals in order to support the work of the specialists.
+However, there is still work to be done to ensure the framework is easily accessed and used by blind and partially sighted children and young people, their parents / carers and mainstream teaching professionals.
+This is in order to support the work of the specialists.

 The CFVI offers a unifying framework of best practice and support for children and young people with vision impairment, their parents / carers and educators.
 It can help relieve the pressure for specialist services, promote inclusive, accessible education and the opportunity to thrive.